 I use the Beautycounter Brightening Oil.
 Don’t be scared of adding an oil to your routine if you are breakout prone.
 Your skin NEEDS oil to be its healthiest!
 Often times, breakouts are caused when the skin is too dry, so it produces more oil and clogs pores.
 Adding in a high-quality oil designed for your skin type helps prevent that.
 (Here are more tips for clear skin!)

 Many people think of clearing out junk when they think of masks, and yes, those masks have their place!
 There are also incredible masks that help hydrate skin and give back to it!
 My favorites are the Beautycounter Cleansing Balm, Primally Pure Soothing Mask, and the Cosmedix Rescue Intense Balm & Mask.

-The Beautycounter and Cosmedix masks can be left on overnight, so they are super easy to use.
+The Beautycounter and Cosmedix masks can be left on overnight, so they are super easy to use (and a great alternative to petroleum jelly, which can often cause breakouts when used on the face).
 The Primally Pure mask needs to be washed off before hitting the sheets.
 (Bonus of the Cleansing Balm – it is also an incredibly hydrating cleanser, so you get two uses from that one product.
 Read my full review here.)

 4. Eat & Drink up!

 We all know water intake is important – eight glasses a day, right?
 You may need more than that in the winter and you definitely need more if you work up a hard sweat when you workout.
 Aim for your urine to be pale yellow.
 You may also need to add a pinch of salt to your water to help you actually retain your water intake if your urine is always clear and you pee often.